genterist/openMRS-Security/1-OWASP-Assesment/A5 - Security Misconfiguration - DirectoryListing.md

 Test password: Admin123

 ### * Test steps
-1. Log in as admin
+1. Go to http://localhost:8081/openmrs-standalone/login.htm .
+Log in as admin (credentials in Test Data section)
-2. Change the link to directorylisting.(localhost://8081/openmrs-standalone/directorylisting)
+2. Change the link to directorylisting.(http://localhost:8081/openmrs-standalone/directorylisting)

 ### * Expected results
 The application should not list any directory.